arafatmohammed/pet-clinic/README.md

 ### Spring MVC

-Spring uses a model called Spring MVC, stands for Model, View, and Controller.
+Spring uses a com.amdcloudguru.petclinic.model called Spring MVC, stands for Model, View, and Controller.

 It is a common design pattern, dates back to 70s developed by a Xerox Engineer.